 1 – Specialization

-Specialization is the first key step towards improving customer service.
-If you thought about working as a travel agent was just booking individuals on flights from Washington D.C. to New York and that was going to be the end of it, you are sorely mistaken.
+Specialization is the first key step toward improving customer service.
+If you thought that working as a travel agent was just booking individuals on flights from Washington D.C. to New York and that was going to be the end of it, you are sorely mistaken.
 Customers can easily book these simple types of trips by themselves – and they do so all the time.
 When a customer comes to you, he or she is looking for something much more complex out of their travel agent and you need to be ready to deliver.

-So what does specialization looks like besides offering complexity?
+So what does specialization look like besides offering complexity?
 The true key to specialization is to know some of the ins and outs that are much more difficult to come by as a member of the general public.
 Specialization can look like focusing your travel agent specialties in a given area or region and making yourself an expert about how to navigate, interact with, and know special little things in those areas that can make a normal trip something special and adventurous.

 With so much information available online, many of your clients will already come with a knowledge of where they intend to go and a broad overview of what they would like to do.
 What they want from you is something that will set the trip apart.
 Part of this also means crafting special and unique experiences for the unique individuals who come to you.

 Learning a bit about them and how that can play into the options you put into their trip is a great way to improve customer service.
 Learning how to specialize and spot those little life-changing add-ons can help foster goodwill, build trust, and bring your customer relations to the next level.